FullStackCorm/Symplest/README.md

 * The FTC's Health Breach Notification Rule was not enforced for 13 years, beginning in 2009.
 The FTC only recently resumed enforcement of this rule on February 1, 2023.
 * It is especially important for women to retain whatever privacy they can in a post-Roe v.
 Wade world.

-This app has been in development since late 2022 and will be ready for release in June 2023.
+This app will be ready for release in July 2023.
 After its release, I will continue developing features that will allow users to generate reports for their prescribers, an appointment schedule, and create customized symptom tracking parameters.
-You may also suggest changes by forking this repo and creating a pull request or opening an issue.
+You may also suggest changes by forking this repo and creating a pull request or by opening an issue.

 ## Screenshots